frontend112/rec-task-2025/time.md

 1h - added energetic class image, price divided into zł and gr 3h - creating searching part (need to update)
 2h - input search implemented - works ok (search by functions, titles)

+03/05
+7h - added new json file with sortingOptions and implement search and select with it, reduced bit code